 With an increasing number of iPads to choose from, and a selection of new ones released on a regular basis, it can be hard to decide which iPads you really need for your classroom.
 Is one iPad really any different from another?
-This quick guide aims to resolve that problem and help you pick between Apple’s current lineup of tablet devices – the iPad Mini 4, the 2018 iPad, and the iPad Pro.
+This quick guide aims to resolve that problem and help you pick between Apple’s current lineup of tablet devices – the iPad Mini, the 10.2-inch iPad, the iPad Air, and the iPad Pro.
 (Prices are listed in US Dollars).

 Education Pricing: starts at $299 each, or $2,940 for a 10-pack.

-Recommendation: If iPads are the device you are looking for, then this is the one to get.
+Recommendation: This is Apple’s best-selling iPad, and for good reason.
+If iPads are the device you are looking for, then this is the one to get.

 Education Pricing: $449 each.
 10-pack: TBA

 Apple’s smallest iPad now has an 8.3-inch screen and although it could be a great choice for younger students, it costs significantly more than the base 10.2-inch iPad.
 It was released in September 2021 and is a significant update on the model it replaced.
 It’s now priced at $449 for education, ($499 retail), which is $150 more than the 10.2-inch iPad.